Dr. Subhash ShahProfessor Emeritus,

 Country: Tunisia, Africa

-“I spent in PDPU 3 months, and the least I could say about it that it was one of the best experiences in my entire life.
-Not only did PDPU provide me with a very good professional framework, but it also gave me a place that I called "Home" and a group of people whom I called -and will always call "my international family".
-It is true that adjusting to the unique Indian cultural setting was quite challenging at the begining, but the PDPU family, whether teachers, administrative staff, students and campus workers, made it easier for us to indulge in the pleasures of India: colors, food, celebrations and lots of love.
+“I spent in PDEU 3 months, and the least I could say about it that it was one of the best experiences in my entire life.
+Not only did PDEU provide me with a very good professional framework, but it also gave me a place that I called "Home" and a group of people whom I called -and will always call "my international family".
+It is true that adjusting to the unique Indian cultural setting was quite challenging at the begining, but the PDEU family, whether teachers, administrative staff, students and campus workers, made it easier for us to indulge in the pleasures of India: colors, food, celebrations and lots of love.
 Incredible India it is indeed!”

 Yehia Zakaria Gamal Eldin Rashed

-“I believe that PDPU has an amazing atmosphere for learning as they foster and pay a lot of attention towards having an international atmosphere.
+“I believe that PDEU has an amazing atmosphere for learning as they foster and pay a lot of attention towards having an international atmosphere.
 Moreover, the courses and activities within campus encourage the students to lead rather than follow.
 Teaching here was a pleasure where I got to learn a lot of things; the program creates a fun working environment with the students which in turn facilitates the learning for students.”